fhir-clj/type-schema/README.md

 ### Using the Released JAR

 You can download the latest release jar from the [GitHub Releases page](https://github.com/fhir-clj/type-schema/releases).
+Or native standalone binaries that don't require a Java runtime.
+Simply download the appropriate binary for your operating system and architecture.

 ### Command Line Usage